ytkaczyk/DbContextScope/README.md

 ==============

 ```
-2017-09-29 - seriousm
+2020-12-12 - ytkaczyk
-This is a fork to support Entity Framework Core.
+This is a fork to support Entity Framework Core 5.0 with a target of .netstandard 2.1
-As of right now, the project targets .netstandard 2.0
 ```

 A simple and flexible way to manage your Entity Framework DbContext instances.